"Love is our true destiny. We do not find the meaning of life by ourselves alone—we find it with another."

 Active Shadow: The Addict

-In the Addict shadow, the natural longing for closeness turns into a hungry search for something or someone to fill old emptiness.
-You use others to fix a "not enough" feeling.
+In the Addict shadow, the longing for closeness turns into a hungry search for something or someone to fill old emptiness.
+We use others to fix a "not enough" feeling.

 This is false connection: intense and dramatic, but unstable.
-Relationships in this shadow often cycle between high drama and disappointment.
+Relationships cycle between drama and disappointment.

 Passive Shadow: The Hermit

 In the Hermit shadow, the need for autonomy becomes withdrawal and guardedness.
-You stay behind a mask—competent, nice, helpful—but not available.
+We stay behind a mask—competent, nice, helpful—but not available.

-This is false autonomy: it looks strong and independent, but cuts you off from nourishment.
-The Hermit may seem safe but ends up feeling lonely and separate.
+This is false autonomy: it looks strong and independent, but cuts us off from nourishment.
+The Hermit seems safe but ends up lonely and separate.

 Near Enemies: False Versions